Current projects

 Role: Principal Investigator

-The coronavirus is showing that the world can respond to global crisis with huge changes of assumptions, mindsets and habit and with decisive political action.
-Now is the moment to make sure those changes evolve into pathways that create a flourishing and just future for people and planet, addressing not just the coronavirus crisis but also the climate and nature emergencies.
-The University of York and SDG Transformations Forum are initiating a large-scale strategic initiative that will develop a rapid, radical response to the crises, proportionate to the scale and urgency of the planetary emergencies we are faced with, to be completed online with the first stage completed in four months.
-We will (1) establish an enduring partnership between those seeking to advance a new, ecological economy, through building a network of networks; (2) develop a common vision of a new, ecological economy through large-scale, rapid, online, expert deliberation; (3) develop a global deliberative public dialogue to support action.
+The COVID-19 pandemic showed that the world can respond to global crisis with huge changes of assumptions, mindsets and habit and with decisive political action.
+Now is the moment to make sure those changes evolve into pathways that create a flourishing and just future for people and planet, addressing not just the long-lasting impacts of the pandemic but also the climate, nature and inequality emergencies.
+GANE seeks to (1) synthesise key principles across diverse new economics approaches (2) develop global deliberative dialogues to support action.

 IPBES Values Assessment (2018-2022)